yolken/yolken-blog/site/_posts/2020-12-25-phd-to-tech.md

 these jobs as I was finishing up my degree, but didn't get any offers and then never considered them again.

-From what I've heard, these jobs can involve a rough lifestyle (lots of travel, long hours, etc.), and the work is often boring and repetitive.
+From what I've heard, these jobs can involve a rough lifestyle (lots of travel and long hours) and the work is often boring and repetitive.
 Every person I've known who's gone into consulting has left the profession after 2-3 years, which I think says a lot about it as a career path.

-On the other hand, the jobs are considered prestigious, and they can serve as stepping stones into high-level leadership jobs in lots of different industries, including tech.
+On the other hand, the jobs are considered prestigious, and they can serve as stepping stones into high-level leadership roles in lots of different industries, including tech.

 ### Finance